lonyelon/InfiniTime/README.md

 These below are the patches applied to the source code.

+### customize-watchface

+Use ISO date format, force 24h clock and include a MOTD in the default "digital clock" watchface.

 ### clean-apps

 I don't use most apps included with InfiniTime, so they were removed.
 This change removes the entire second screen in the app menu.